PolVilniusTech/public.incident.reporting.timeline.md/timeline/Lithuania.md

 ##### L earning from Mistakes

 From such incidents there are possible to learn a lot.
 I.e.:
 * HTTP response code of 404 means that while regular GET request in response got "NOT FOUND".
-This could mean that PDF file is not in a place where it should be.
+This could mean that PDF file is not in a place where it has to be.
 Plausible situation is that after a new file upload the site were not updated.
 * In a chance when there were more vulnerable information reporting for security researchers couldn't get so simple, i.e. [-](https://judu.lt/.well-known/security.txt) or [-](https://judu.lt/security.txt) return HTTP response code 404.
 GPG/PGP information for encrypting message(s) is unknown.
 * In West exists a hyghiene for linking documents in table like fashion.
 This means that information when the document were uploaded could be shown in page.
 This type of "Meta" information is unknown.
 * Even after getting some document in the Page, i.e. [judu.lt](https://judu.lt/wp-content/uploads/2021/06/VT-2020-ataskaita.pdf) in the beginning client will get response code of 200 and cache the document in the HTTP client Software.
 Afterwards gonna be 304 "NOT MODIFIED" response code's while this document does not change.